DelliaDeon/DelliaDeon/README.md

 - 👋 Hi, I’m @DelliaDeon
 - 👀 I’m interested in Software engineering and AI.
-- 🌱 I’m currently learning flutter and ML models.
+- 🌱 I’m currently furthering my skills in data analysis, science and app development.
-- 💞️ I’m not looking to collaborate at the moment.
+- 💞️ I’m open to collaboration.
-- 📫 How to reach me
+- 📫 How to reach me: fideliadeon@gmail.com
 - 😄 Pronouns: she/ her
 - ⚡ Fun fact: I have so much to learn.